Vampiloup/Syzygie/README.md

 That's an old pet project from me, from the time I wanted to mod Master of Orion II.
 I'm trying to do a little every day or so.

 #### Licence :
-Apache 2.0
+Apache 2.0.
 I'm all for open-source and free-software, and if people can't reuse it even commercialy it's not free software for me.
-After all, "it's not a lot, but it's honest job)".
+After all, "it's not a lot, but it's honest job".

 #### For now :